-Our hearts go out to all who have been affected by the tragic impact of the bombings in Boston, Massachusetts.
+Our hearts go out to all who have been affected by violence across the globe.
 We’ve compiled these online resources for parents, teachers, and others working with young children about coping with violence and talking to young children about tragedies they learn about in the media.

 Read timeless wisdom on what to keep in mind when talking to young children about a tragedy from Fred Rogers for parents, teachers, and caregivers.
 Also see a photo and video clip.

 From the Today Show: Talking to Children About the Marathon Bombings